taidalog/taidalab/README.md

 ## Features

 - Repeats providing conversion or calculation quizzes between decimal numbers and binary numbers.
-- Generates colors based on the input RGB value, keeping the hue of the original color.
+- Generates colors based on the input RGB value, changing the hue of the original color.

 ## Usage